 I dive into the whole story in my forthcoming book You Turn, and thankfully by the time I wrote the book I got myself out of the depths of despair and into such a powerful place, I was able to offer you an 11 step roadmap to get out, too… but for now, let’s start with the fact that finding the job you want starts with asking yourself some challenging questions.
 From there you can tune into your instincts, and take actionable steps toward getting clarity.
 Finally, you have to learn to recognize your own fear of failure and avoid the pitfalls and roadblocks of societal pressures and perfectionistic thinking.
 This will help you take decisive action and move toward your dream career.

-Whether you’re looking for a career change, or you are new to the job market and unsure where you should focus, the process of finding the right job should start with asking yourself some difficult questions:
+Whether you’re looking for a career change, or you are new to the job market and you don’t know what job you want, the process of finding the right job should start with asking yourself some difficult questions:

 - Am I hiding who I am at work?